 The level of cover you are likely to receive on business equipment will vary significantly between each insurance provider as well, so be thorough in your comparisons — it could save you hundreds of pounds in the long run.

 There are three main types of home insurance categories for working from home.
 These are clerical use, regular business visitors and other business use.

-Clerical use is defined as having office equipment at home and working in an office space kind of environment at home.
-This should be declared but it is unlikely to have a major impact on the cost of your insurance as it is usually used to provide extra cover to business equipment.
+Clerical business use This defined as having office equipment at home and working in an office space kind of environment at home.
 If you travel regularly for business then make sure your contents insurance covers your necessary equipment when you take it out of the home.

-Regular business visitors is, as the name suggests, when you have regular clients at home as part of your regular from work from home activities.
-If you're a mortgage broker, massage therapist or accountant where it’s very common to have regular business visitors then your home contents could be considered to be at greater risk.
-As a result you would have to declare this and it could increase the cost of your home insurance premiums.
+Regular business visitors insurance This for businesses who have regular clients visiting the home.
+If you're a mortgage broker, massage therapist or accountant where it is very common to have regular business visitors, then your home contents could be considered to be at greater risk.
+As a result you would have to declare this, and it could increase the cost of your home insurance premiums.

 Other business use insurance This relates to having some other use for areas of your home.
 For example, you might use your shed to build furniture that you sell or use your kitchen to make food that you sell.